-We’ve had significant experience of working for major City firms, so technically, we know what we’re doing.
-Equally, we know how it feels to be part of a smaller business and so we are often called on to advise clients on resolving ownership matters when the disputes range in value from £100,000 to £500,000.
-That’s not to say that we can’t act when the dispute is worth more or less than those values, just that that’s probably our sweet spot.
+We’ve had significant experience of working for major City firms, so technically, we know what we’re doing and are able to advise on significant disputes.
+Equally, we know how it feels to be part of a smaller business and so we are often called on to advise clients on resolving ownership matters concerning SMEs.

 We’ll make sure that you know what you’re getting into before you commit to any action.
 We’ll be as clear as we can be on pricing.

 I have a shareholder dispute, what do I do next?

 We’re happy to have an initial chat on the phone (+44 20 3432 2110) if that’s your preferred starting point.
 Alternatively, you can contact us to see if we’re well placed to help and we’ll be back in touch very shortly.

 Here are some other (non-legal) articles about what you can do to resolve this kind of dispute.